Embotics/Scenarios/Foreign-Exchange-Rate-Sync/README.md

 # Automatically Syncing Foreign Exchange Rate to Commander

 This scenario explores using a Scheduled Workflow in Commander to automatically update the exchange rate associated with a Commander Cost Model.
+This scenario uses the Exchange Rate API, available here http://exchangeratesapi.io/, and is backed by exchange data from the European Central Bank.
+Currencies available for conversion depend on the data available from this API.

 ## Change Log